kuli1230/Cyclone/README.md

 ## Cyclone
 Cyclone is an MySQL util library with integrated [HikariCP](http://brettwooldridge.github.io/HikariCP/) connection pool.
 The main feature is the Query Builder System with the Builder design pattern.
 You don't have to write the complete SQL-Query down anymore.
-You can instead use e.g. the CreateQuery or directly the CreateQueryBuilder to build your query to create a SQL CREATE query.
+You can instead use cool and easy builder.
+Another feature is that you can create classes which are the same as a table and then load results of a "SELECT" into a list of your class and use it, without any parsing of the result set or something like that.

 ## Installation
 - Install [Maven 3](http://maven.apache.org/download.cgi)